debjani-bhowmick/disaster-response-pipeline/README.md

 #### Executing Program <a name="Executing Program"></a>
 You can run the following commands in the project's directory to set up the database, train model and save the model.

-To run ETL pipeline to clean data and store the processed data in the database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/disaster_response_db.db
+* To run ETL pipeline that clean the data and store the processed data in the database.
+Type python data/process_data.py in your terminal, which will call data/disaster_messages.csv data/disaster_categories.csv and will save the processed data in  data/disaster_response_db.db
-To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file python models/train_classifier.py data/disaster_response_db.db models/classifier.pkl
+* To run the ML pipeline which loads data from DB, trains classifier and saves the classifier as a pickle file.
+Type python `models/train_classifier.py` in your terminal, which will call `data/disaster_response_db.db`  and will save trained model in `models/classifier.pkl`
-Run the following command in the app's directory to run your web app. python run.py
+* Run the command python run.py from the app's directory to run your web app.

 #### File Description <a name=" File Description"></a>
 This project structure is divided into three directories:

 * app/templates/*: templates/html files for web app.  run.py: This file can be used to launch the Flask web app used to classify disaster messages

 * data/process_data.py: Extract Train Load (ETL) pipeline used for data cleaning, feature extraction, and storing data in a SQLite database